jaesonk5928/sep10-freedom-project/blog/entry05.md

 While [animate.css](animate.style) has many cool sections to read and tinker, some parts were confusing to me.
 There comes the resources like [Youtube](youtube.com) videos and **articles**.
 They are informational to watch and can also learn a thing or two.
 This "_short_" [video](https://www.youtube.com/watch?v=VzbBcVRquYA) that I watched was about basic usage of my tool.
 Another (Kinda outdated) [video](https://www.youtube.com/watch?v=QYQ0I1mvFDE) that I watched was 12 minutes long and it also talked about how to use animations and even tinkered too.
 Lastly, an [article](https://bamboolab.eu/blog/development/7-interactive-elements-that-will-help-you-get-users-attention) I read was about why animations go good with websites and fits more in the modern era.

 ### Skills
+Some skills that I improved on are **Communication** and **How to Learn**.

+#### Communication
+When talking to others for something, It's usaully for a problem in my code or something.
+Before, asking for help to me is feeling like im stupid.
+But now, I've improved by asking more questions on how to do this and that.
+Communicating with others helps you feel more connected to others.

+#### How to Learn
+Learning stuff on your own is hard, I know.
+But I've developed that skill by watching videos and reading articles to learn.
+In **SEP** terms, its call _#LOYO_.
+It means **_Learn On Your Own_**.
+For example, in Google, I wanted to read an article about animations in HTML and CSS.
+So I googled **Animations + Coding**.
+It worked.